Southwest Florida Eagle Cam: Nesting season history

-The 2018-2019 Season was the fourth year as a mated pair for Harriet and M15 and the seventh year streaming this nest live.
-Both Eagles returned to the area in mid-August, working together to build up the nest before eggs were laid.
+The 2018-2019 season was the fourth year as a mated pair for Harriet and M15 and the seventh year for the SWFEC streaming the nest live.
+Both eagles returned to the area in mid-August, working together to build up the nest before eggs were laid.
 Similar to the previous season, the siblings had a close bond and developed at a similar pace.
-Never far apart; they spent hours learning to hunt, fight and survive in the wild.